 Along with comments, the number of shares, views, and likes also contributed to higher video rankings.
 The study found that videos on the first page on YouTube averaged 14 minutes, 50 seconds in length.

 Given that videos are a hugely popular content type, they should be part of your content strategy.

 That’s because in 2022, 66% of all internet traffic volume came from videos.
 And it’s expected that this will only continue to grow.

 While videos are vital for your SEO strategy, so are local searches.

 Local SEO Statistics

 When it comes to SEO, another important factor you cannot ignore is optimizing your site for local searches.
 According to Milestone Research, 22.6% of all internet traffic is generated by local search results.

-If you want to optimize your site for local searches, then you can use Google My Business and Bing Places.
-It’s a free listing service by search engines and has plenty of open opportunities, as 56% of local businesses haven’t signed up for a listing on Google.
+If you want to optimize your website for local searches, then you should use Google My Business (GMB) and Bing Places.
+These are free listing services that can help you optimize your site for local searchers.

-You should also work on positive reviews for your website.
-88% of consumers trust online reviews as much as a personal recommendation.
+You should also work to generate positive reviews for your website.
+About half of consumers trust online reviews as much as a personal recommendation.
 Also, Google uses reviews as a ranking factor for local businesses.

-We hope you liked our article on powerful SEO statistics to boost your rankings.
-You can also go through our guide on how to properly set up Google Analytics in WordPress.
+We hope you liked this article on powerful SEO statistics.
+You may also want to read our guide on how to set up Google Analytics in WordPress.